 Developing clear and concrete rules for children is a must for every parent.
 No matter if you have a teenage son or teenage daughter, dating rules can prevent them from getting into a dangerous situation.

-If you want to enhance your child’s safety within their romantic relations, we recommend that you use a parental control app.
+If you want to enhance your child’s safety within their romantic relationships, we recommend that you use a parental control app.